Kroefer/epik/README.md

 - [Github]()

 # Requirements
-- Windows XP - Windows 11
+- Windows XP - Windows 11 (epik for linux is found here)[https://github.com/Kroefer/epik-gui]
 - "epik.bat" needs to be in the same directory as the "data" folder.

 # Features